AstreaTSS/PYTHIAWebsite/docs/setup/bda_investigations_setup.md

     - Triggers are case-insensitive in terms of how they're triggered, so "oven" and "Oven" will act the same.
     - Trigger detection is _not_ word-bound, so "book" trigger will trigger on messages containing "*book*", "*book*s", "*book*shelf", "*book*!", etc., since they all have "book" in them.
     - If you need multiple triggers, look at aliases, described later.

+??? note "Note about Images"
+    Images, unlike in other systems, will be displayed at their full size in the Truth Bullet embed.

 ???+ tip "Hiding Truth Bullets"
     If you want to hide a Truth Bullet, you can do so by making the second question a "yes" instead of a no. This makes it so only the finder of the Truth Bullet sees it, instead of the Truth Bullet being published to a public channel.
 This is useful for secrets or other things you don't want everyone to know about.